The Great Divorce: Plot summary

 Few of the ghosts realize that the grey town is, in fact, Hell.
 Indeed, it is not that much different from the life they led on Earth –joyless, friendless, monotonous and uncomfortable.
-It merely expand its sprawl forever with its new occupants, and becomes more and more isolating, with some characters whispering their fear of the "night" that is eventually to come.
+It merely expands its sprawl forever with its new occupants, and becomes more and more isolating, with some characters whispering their fear of the "night" that is eventually to come.
 According to MacDonald, whilst it is possible to leave Hell and enter Heaven, doing so requires turning away from the cherished evils (repentance) that took them to Hell in the first place; or, as is characterized by Lewis, embracing ultimate and unceasing joy itself.
 This is most grossly and strikingly illustrated in an encounter of a blessed woman who had come to meet her husband: She is surrounded by gleaming attendants whilst he shrinks down to invisibility as he uses a collared tragedian who is chained to him—representative of his persistent use of the self-punishing emotional blackmail of others—to speak for him.
 The narrator is unsure whether her husband had become an insect crawling on this chain, or if his sin had, ultimately, consumed him.

 Penultimately MacDonald has the narrator crouch down to look at a tiny crack in the soil, and tells him that the bus came up through a crack no bigger than that, which contained the once vast grey town, which is actually minuscule to the point of being invisible compared with the immensity of Heaven and reality.
 An inconclusive dialogue about the unfathomable mysteries of eschatology and soteriology ensues featuring the visions of Swedenbourg and Hildegard of Bingen, the crux of the matter being eternity vis-à-vis time.

 In answer to the narrator's question, MacDonald confirms that when he writes about it "Of course you should tell them it is a dream!"
 Towards this end, the narrator expresses his terror of remaining a ghost in the advent of full daybreak in Heaven, comparing the weight of the sunlight on a ghost as like having large blocks fall on one's body –at which point his falling books awaken him at his desk during The Blitz.